MarkDing/IoT-Project-Development-in-VS-Code/README.md

 It takes 66 seconds to complete project build.
 Compare to 120 seconds in Simplicity Studio, the building speed is almost double quick than in Simplicity Studio.

 #### 5.3.4.
 Adding external programmer tool
 There is a Commander tool in Simplicity Studio to program binary code into the WSTK board.
-It can run with GUI or command line.
+It can run in GUI or command line mode.

 **Run Commander Tool in Command Line**